QuadiBox/topmint/README.md

 ## Project QuadVerse

-Project QuadVerse is a personal developmental project, build by a entry-level Front-end developer aiming to perfect and polish his programming skill.
-This is his first shot at wriiting a README and also Git.
+Project QuadVox is a personal portfolio website, build by a entry-level Front-end developer aiming to perfect and polish his programming skill.

 This website is currently running locally on [http://localhost:3000](http://localhost:3000) at the time of this writing.